acourtes/java11_to_java12/README.md

   * More functional

 Unfortunately, these improvements are still experimental and need to be activated to be used.
-Have a look into the POM file and you'll see that we pass a specific argument to the compiler for that.
+You will have the POM file to modify...

 ### Collectors
 * teeing